Becoming comfortable with Zoom's scheduling and invitation features will help you host successful meetings. This article covers:

 During a meeting, you may decide that you want to invite additional people.
 You may decide to start a spontaneous meeting that was not on your calendar.
 This is what instant, or unscheduled, meetings are for.

-- On your host toolbar, click Participants.
+- From your active meeting, on your host toolbar, choose Participants.

 - A new window open with options for inviting others to join your meeting: